chocolatey/choco-wiki/CentralManagement/CentralManagementSetupService.md

 ### We want to set up the Chocolatey Central Management service to use a domain account that will have local admin on each box.
 Can we do this?
 Yes, absolutely.
 You will pass those credentials through at install/upgrade time, and you will also want to turn on the feature useRememberedArgumentsForUpgrades (see [configuration](https://chocolatey.org/docs/chocolatey-configuration#features)) so that future upgrades will have that information available.
 The remembered arguments are stored encrypted on the box (that encryption is reversible so you may opt to pass that information each time).

 * `/Username`: - provide username - instead of using the default 'ChocolateyLocalAdmin' user.
+This user should be a local administrator.
 * `/Password`: - optional password for the user.
 * `/EnterPassword` - receive the password at runtime as a secure string